valentin-demange/chat-app-firebase/README.md

 ### To be implemented

-- Make Gilbert answer with GPT-3 API (Cloud functions for Firebase)
+- Make Gilbert answer with GPT-3 API (via Firebase Cloud functions)
 - Implement backend with Node.js (PERN or MERN stack)

 ### Built with